SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Distilling a Unified Embedding Model

-To contextualize the strength of the observed correlations, we further compare our results against several widely used scientific embedding models: SPECTER \cite{cohan_specter_2020}, SPECTER2 Proximity \cite{singh_scirepeval_2023}, SciNCL \cite{ostendorff_neighborhood_2022}, SemCSE \cite{brinner2025semcse}, and the invasion biology-specific InvDef-DeBERTa \cite{brinner2025enhancing}.
-Across all aspects except \textit{recommendation}, none of these models achieve correlations comparable to our aspect-specific embeddings.
-Furthermore, these baseline models cannot disentangle specific aspects, making them unsuitable for tasks requiring fine-grained similarity assessments.
-This is underscored by Figure \ref{fig:embedding_plots}, visualizing the clearly differing and semantically structured aspect-specific embedding spaces by SemCSE-Multi for the \textit{Hypothesis} and \textit{Species} aspects, as well as the substantially less distinctly structured space induced by the SciNCL model, which is not adaptable to any specific aspect.
+Across all aspects except \textit{recommendation}, none of these models achieve correlations comparable to our aspect-specific embeddings, thus demonstrating the benefits of having an aspect-specific focus.
+More importantly, these baseline models cannot disentangle specific aspects, making them unsuitable for tasks requiring fine-grained similarity assessments.
+This is underscored by Figure \ref{fig:embedding_plots}, visualizing the clearly differing and semantically structured aspect-specific embedding spaces by SemCSE-Multi for the \textit{Hypothesis} and \textit{Species} aspects, as well as the substantially less distinctly structured space induced by the SciNCL model.
 Together, these results provide clear evidence that a multifaceted embedding model offers distinct advantages both in terms of accuracy and in the ability to isolate aspect-specific information.

+We further find that using a two-stage procedure is crucial for disentangling the individual aspects.
+We evaluated an additional baseline (Appendix \ref{app:baseline}) that directly trains a unified model for all aspects, but find that correlations between different aspects are substantially higher, likely caused by the co-adaption of the model to all aspects at once, which leaks information between them.
+Training aspect-specific models in isolation and distilling a unified model to predict these properly isolated embeddings is therefore a crucial advantage.